republicprotocol/renex-oracle-go/README.md

 ## Configuration

 The supported currencies are defined in `currencies/currencies.json`.
 To add additional currencies, the symbol name, CoinMarketCap ID, as well as valid pairs must be defined.
 The Oracle will use the multi-addresses defined for the Bootstrap nodes in `env/<network>/config.json`.
+The network is specified as an environment variable in the Heroku deployment.

-Currently, only the `nightly` network is supported.
+> Note: currently, only the `nightly` network is supported.

+The price retrieval process occurs every 10 seconds by default, however this can also be configured using an environment variable.

+## REST API

+The REST API supports GET requests to `/prices?fst=<symbol>&snd=<symbol>`.
+This will return the price of the `snd` currency with respect to `fst`.
+For example, a request to `/prices?fst=BTC&snd=ETH` will return (price of `ETH`)/(price of `BTC`).
+If an invalid pair is specified, the response will be `0`.